Bachelor of Laws - Graduate entryBachelors Graduate Entry

 Law students can undertake voluntary legal experience and professional placement with legal firms or offices to build their practical legal skills and develop their professional networks.

-Students study core units, plus select elective units to suit their career aspirations.
+Students study core units, plus select units from an extensive range of electives to suit their career aspirations.
 Core units include areas such as Civil Litigation and Procedure; The Philosophy of Law; Environmental Law; Professional Conduct; Evidence; and Australian Criminal Law.
 Elective units may include areas as diverse as Cyberlaw; Entertainment Law; Victimology; Human Rights; Public Interest Advocacy; Race and the Law; Animal Law; and Ecological Jurisprudence.
-There is a full list of units on the course structure tab.

 Honours is embedded in the Bachelor of Laws degree and requires the completion of two specified Law units in addition to a high academic achievement overall.